What is personal data?

 What are cookies?

-Analytical cookies: Analytical cookies enable us to measure your visit to the website.
+Analytical cookies: Analytical cookies allow us to measure website traffic.
 These cookies are also placed by default.
-We use Google Analytics.
-Google Analytics places cookies that collect, among other things, the following data: Tracking the number of visitors to our web pages, keeping track of the duration of the visit carried out on the website.
-The information that w obtain through these cookies gives us insight into the use of our website.
-This allows us to know which parts of the website are popular and which parts we can improve our website.
-We continuously analyze and improve the website to make the experience as pleasant for visitors as possible.
-The statistics we collect cannot be traced back to individuals.
-This data is therefore always used anonymously.
+We make use of Google Analytics.
+Google Analytics places cookies that collect, among other things, the following data: Keeping track of the number of visitors on our web pages, keeping track of the duration of the visit, the performed searches on the website.
+The information we obtain from these cookies provides us with an insight into the use of our website.
+This tells us which parts of the website are popular and which parts we can improve.
+We continuously analyse and improve the website to make the experience as pleasant as possible for visitors.
+The statistics that we collect cannot be traced back to individuals.
+This data is always used anonymously.

 Delete cookies in Chrome:

-Tap on the 'Clear Browsing data' button.
+Press the 'Clear browsing data' button.

-Deleting cookies in Safari:
+Delete cookies in Safari:

 Delete cookies in Firefox:

-Click on ‘Delete all’.
+Click on "Delete all".

-Delete cookies from Microsoft Edge:
+Delete cookies in Microsoft Edge:

 Click on the 3 dots at the top right > Settings.
 Under 'Clear browsing data', click the option 'Choose what you want to delete'.